parkermac/LO/notes/klone_and_mox.md

 - ~/.ssh/known_hosts on klone (boiler and mox1 are also there), and
 - ~/.ssh/authorized_keys on apogee

-Presumably now I could run `ssh-copy-id` again for other computers, without having to do the `ssh-keygen` step.
+Now I can run `ssh-copy-id` again for other computers, without having to do the `ssh-keygen` step.